yaseen-naseer/futsal/README.md

    npm run build
    ```
 2. Deploy the contents of the `dist` folder to any static hosting service (e.g., Netlify, Vercel, GitHub Pages).
+3. Ensure your hosting redirects all unknown paths to `index.html` (a `_redirects` file is provided for Netlify-style hosts).
-3. The PWA manifest and service worker are included in the build, enabling offline support and install prompts.
+4. The PWA manifest and service worker are included in the build, enabling offline support and install prompts.

 ## Using the New Capabilities
 ### Dark Mode